MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxSqlServerData.md

 ##### write_factors_as_indexes

-logical.
-If TRUE, when writing to an
+bool.
+If True, when writing to an
 RxOdbcData data source, underlying factor indexes will be written instead of the string representations.